Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Estimation and Inference

 \subsection{The Assumptions}

-Similar to the standard causal inference settings, variants of the unconfoundedness and overlap assumptions are required for the proposed methodology based on stochastic interventions.
+Similar to the standard causal inference settings, variants of the unconfoundedness and overlap assumptions based on stochastic interventions are required for the proposed methodology.
 For simplicity, we focus on stochastic interventions with identical and independent distribution over $\lag$ periods, $\interv[T] = \interv[F][][\lag]$, and intensity $\trtintensity$.
 Our theoretical results, however, extend straightforwardly to stochastic interventions with non-i.i.d. treatment patterns.

-\begin{assumption}[Unconfoundedness]\spacingset{1.25} The treatment assignment at time $t$ does not dependent on any, past or future, potential outcomes and potential confounders conditional on the observed history of treatments, confounders and outcomes up to time $t-1$:
+\begin{assumption}[Unconfoundedness]\spacingset{1.25} The treatment assignment at time $t$ does not depend on any, past or future, potential outcomes and potential confounders conditional on the observed history of treatments, confounders and outcomes up to time $t-1$:

-\end{assumption} \cref{ass:unmeasured_conf} resembles the sequential ignorability assumption in longitudinal treatment settings \citep{robins1999association, robins2000marginal}, but is more restrictive.
-The assumption requires that the treatment assignment does not depend on any (i.e., both past and future) potential values of the time-varying confounders as well as those of the outcome variable, conditional on their past observed values.
-In contrast, sequential ignorability only involves future potential outcomes.
+\end{assumption} \cref{ass:unmeasured_conf} resembles the sequential ignorability assumption in the standard longitudinal settings \citep{robins1999association, robins2000marginal}, but it is more restrictive.
+The assumption requires that the treatment assignment does not depend on both past and future potential values of the time-varying confounders as well as those of the outcome variable, conditional on their past observed values.
+In contrast, the standard sequential ignorability assumption only involves future potential outcomes.

 Unfortunately, sequential ignorability would not suffice in the current setting.
-The reason is that we utilize data from a {\it single} unit measured repeatedly over a long time period to draw causal conclusions, unlike the typical longitudinal settings where data are available on a large number of independent units over a short time period.
-Our assumption is similar to the non-anticipating treatment assumption of \cite{boji:shep:19} for binary treatments, while explicitly showing the dependence on the time-varying confounders.
+The reason is that we utilize data from a {\it single} unit measured repeatedly over many time periods to draw causal conclusions.
+This contrasts with the typical longitudinal settings where data are available on a large number of independent units over a short time period.
+Our assumption is similar to the non-anticipating treatment assumption of \cite{boji:shep:19} for binary non-stochastic treatments, while explicitly showing the dependence on the time-varying confounders.
 By requiring the treatment to be conditionally independent of the time-varying confounders, we assume that all ``back-door paths'' from treatment to either the outcome or the time-varying confounders are blocked \citep{pearl2000causality}.